nais/doc/docs/cli/commands/device.md

 # device command

-!!! info "MVP"
-    The `device` command is very fresh, and only has a small subset of functions compared to [naisdevice](../../../device).

 The device command can be used to connect to, disconnect from, and view the connection status of [naisdevice](../../../device).
 Currently, the command requires the processes `naisdevice-agent` and `naisdevice-helper` to run, both of which can be run by starting naisdevice.